KyleFin/fostercare-rag/cert.md

 **You are an AI Systems Engineer.**  The AI Evaluation and Performance Engineer has asked for your help in making stepwise improvements to the application.
 They heard that “as goes retrieval, so goes generation” and have asked for your expertise.

 [x] Install an advanced retriever of your choosing in our Agentic RAG application.

+- I used Contextual compression after comparing evaluation results.

 1. Describe the retrieval techniques that you plan to try and to assess in your application.
 Write one sentence on why you believe each technique will be useful for your use case.
     - `BM25`: Quickly finding documents that exactly match keywords would likely be helpful for researchers exploring very specific topics or policies.